My weak spot

 One thing I’ve never had much experience with (or been very good at when I did try) is investing.
-I intend to do my best to remedy that, because one of my goals is to have significant passive income on a regular basis.
+I intend to do my best to remedy that because one of my goals is to have significant passive income regularly.
 I thought about signing up for this Sharebuilder offer* via Costco and getting my feet wet that way, but I’m still at the thinking about it stage.
 (And I also need to read the fine print.)

 Probably a trip to the library is in order first (to check out the Four Pillars of Investing) but I’m wondering if anyone has any recommendations for other investment books that do NOT focus on retirement.
 I want to invest for the long term, yes, but I also want to take out passive income within the next 5 years.
 Any suggestions?